Journalism

 Articles, especially those appearing in scholarly journals, are good sources of information for academic writing.

 Many assignments require students to limit their search to scholarly or peer-reviewed articles.
 "Peer-reviewed," "scholarly," "academic," and "refereed" are often used interchangeably to describe manuscripts that undergo expert review before publication.
-Many academic databases. such as Ebsco Academic Search Complete and ProQuest Central, allow you to limit your search to scholarly or peer-reviewed journals.
+Many academic databases. such as EBSCO Academic Search Complete and ProQuest Central, allow you to limit your search to scholarly or peer-reviewed journals.

 Want to know more about peer review?
 Watch this short video on YouTube.